nikitastupin/clairvoyance/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-Please refer to [Development](https://github.com/nikitastupin/clairvoyance/wiki/Development) wiki page for more information.
+For more information about tests, internal project structure and so on refer to [Development](https://github.com/nikitastupin/clairvoyance/wiki/Development) wiki page.